enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 Crystal cube in form of Harpocrates, surrounded by sphere—"I am the Magician and the Exorcist.
 I am the axle of the wheel, and the cube in the circle.
 'Come unto me' is a foolish word: for it is I that go'"—surrounded by four archangels.
 Suggests Pentagram ritual.

 New Aeon comes in at Four Quarters, in each of which an Archangel holds a book labelled back and front in Enochian.
 [Note: The M's are fucked in the font.]
 The Archangels are in black robes, their wings and armor lined out in white.
 All this symbolism seems to elaborate the Pentagram Ritual.
+Tetragrammaton imagery is found throughout.

+Crowley, from *Book 4*:

+*The formation of the "Yod" is the formulation of the first creative force, of that father who is called "self-begotten", and unto whom it is said: "Thou has formulated thy Father, and made fertile thy Mother".
+The adding of the "He" to the "Yod" is the marriage of that Father to the great co-equal Mother, who is a reflection of Nuit as He is of Hadit.
+Their union brings forth the son "Vau" who is the heir.
+Finally the daughter "He" is produced.
+She is both the twin sister and the daughter of "Vau".
+His mission is to redeem her by making her his bride; the result of this is to set her upon the throne of her mother, and it is only she whose youthful embrace can reawaken the eld of the All-Father.
+In this complex family relationship is symbolised the whole course of the Universe.
+It will be seen that (after all) the Climax is at the end.
+It is the second half of the formula which symbolises the Great Work which we are pledged to accomplish.
+The first step of this is the attainment of the Knowledge and Conversation of the Holy Guardian Angel, which constitutes the Adept of the Inner Order.
+The re-entry of these twin spouses into the womb of the mother is that initiation described in Liber 418, which gives admission to the Inmost Order of the A.'.
+A.'.
+Of the last step we cannot speak.*

 <center><h3>NORTH: FORTHSAYING OF NEW AEON</h3></center>
 <center>Book to be sealed with seals of Stars Concealed.</center>